sbrisard/pw85/docs/_sources/tutorial.rst.txt

 Tutorial
 ********

+.. contents:: Contents
+   :local:

-In this tutorial, we consider to ellipsoids, and check wether or not they overlap.
+In this tutorial, we consider two ellipsoids, and check wether or not they overlap.

 Ellipsoid ``E₁`` is an `oblate spheroid